NitzanHen/agrippa.dev/src/pages/environments/css.md

 });
 ```

-`Styling.CSS` is equivalent to `"css"`, but using the built-in `Environment` enum is clearer and less prone to errors.
+`Styling.CSS` is equivalent to `"css"`, but using the built-in `Styling` enum is clearer and less prone to errors.

 ## Toggle CSS Modules on or off